 The COP of a heat pump depends on several factors:

-- First of all, the efficiency of the heat pump itself is of influence; the more efficiently the heat pump produces hot water or air, the higher the COP.
+- First and foremost, the efficiency of the heat pump itself is important; the more efficiently the heat pump produces hot water or air, the higher the COP.
 This includes, for example, the use of inverter compressors and electronically controlled expansion valves.

 - In addition, the temperature of the source (air or water) affects the COP, as does the temperature of the produced water/air.
 The higher the produced temperature, the higher the consumption and the lower the COP.
 This makes sense; it takes more energy to heat water from 15˚C to 80˚C than from 15˚C to 35˚C.